-Intercultural Aspects of Business is an interactive, skills-based business communication course, developing intercultural communication competence with a special emphasis on negotiations, meetings management, presenting to a multicultural audience, and awareness of business management and organization practiceas, as well as financial reporting, in an intercultural context.
+Intercultural Aspects of Business is an interactive, skills-based business communication course, developing intercultural communication competence with a special emphasis on negotiations, meetings management, presenting to a multicultural audience, and awareness of business management and organization practices in an intercultural context.

 The module provides a general overview of cross-cultural differences in doing business, focusing on structured business communication situations.
 Within the course students will be aware that all aspects of business communications are culture-bound, e.g. team-building, questioning techniques, assigning tasks, negotiating, prioritizing, status ascription, problem-solving and risk-taking.
+Thus variables of explicit or implicit modes of business communications, being largely dependent on the specific culture, will have different values attached to them.
 Similarly, management styles would be strongly influenced by culture in issues such as planning, organizing, staffing, decision making, directing and controlling.